kathrynmcbain/FlexboxExplained/README.md

 The file containing flexbox styles is called features.css.

-General styling of the webpage uses LESS.
+pageStyles.css contains general styling of the webpage was written using LESS.